Parenting Styles - The Complete Guide for Every Parent

 What it is - You build a close physical and emotional bond in the early years.

-Practices include: responsive feeding, co-sleeping arrangements, babywearing, and extended physical closeness.
+Practices include - responsive feeding, co-sleeping arrangements, babywearing, and extended physical closeness.

 What research shows - Secure early attachment is one of the strongest predictors of emotional health throughout life.
 The closeness matters more than any specific practice.